 Egypt International Election Observation Mission

-For the constitutional referendum, DI recruited, trained, and deployed more than 80 short term election observers to observe both days of voting.
-Our observers deployed in teams of two to 23 governorates and were accompanied by a professional interpreter.
-The HEC accredited each individual observer and interpreter to observe all stages of the voting process from the opening of the polling station on the first day of voting through the counting of ballots on the second day.
+For the constitutional referendum, DI recruited, accredited, and deployed more than 80 short-term election observers to observe the two days of voting.
+DI’s observers deployed in teams of two to 23 of Egypt’s 27 governorates to observe all stages of the voting process, from the opening of the polling station on the first day of voting through the counting of ballots on the second day.
 DI used innovative observation techniques, including a cloud-based data collection system on Google tablets that tracked map and time data and allowed flexibility and real-time data analysis not possible with paper observer forms.
 Following the observation mission, DI issued a preliminary statement and an observation report that found that the restrictive political climate impaired the referendum process in Egypt.

 For the presidential elections, DI again deployed a large group of accredited observers, including six teams of medium-term observers who together covered 18 governorates and more than 80 short-term observers deployed to 25 governorates to observe the anticipated two days of voting.
 During the second day of voting, Egyptian officials decided abruptly to add a third day of voting in an effort to increase abysmal turnout in the election.
 DI criticized this decision as “just the latest in a series of unusual steps that have seriously harmed the credibility of the process.”